Bylaws of the Library Board of Trustees

 ARTICLE V DIRECTOR

-Section 1 The Board shall appoint a qualified library director who shall be the executive and administrative officer of the Library on behalf of the Board.
+Section 1 The Board shall appoint a qualified Director who shall be the Executive and Administrative Officer of the Library on behalf of the Board.

 ARTICLE VI FISCAL OFFICER